Showing posts with label solitude as communal. Show all posts

 It is this last point I want to emphasize.
 Such relationships are forged in necessity (i.e., because of the need for direction and the ministry of authority), which itself is a gift of God, and they flower in grace which is sometimes the grace of true friendship.
 Such rare friendships are both a gift of God and mediate the very presence and life of God.
 In my own life, the relationships I have spoken of here tend to be possible only because and to the extent I am faithful to a life of Christ in the silence of solitude.
 Similarly, those serving me and my vocation in the ways I have described are only able to do so by virtue of their own lives of faithfulness to the love and presence of God in Christ.
 Speaking for myself and my own experience here, I have to say that it is my vocation to the silence of solitude that causes me to seek the assistance of genuine elders, and the assistance of these elders sends me back into the silence of solitude in ever deepening ways.
 This goes far beyond the canonical requirement of supervision --- though I suspect canon 603's requirement here foresaw this deeper reality and the need for it in any genuine hermit's life.
 Still, one cannot legislate friendship; one can only pray that such a relationship grows out of what can and, in fact, must be legislated for the sake of the ministry of authority and the vocation itself.

-In any case, I don't find any conflict with the eremitical notion that "God Alone is Enough" because for each of us (my delegates and myself), whether singly, in community (both Sister M and Sister S live in and on behalf of a community of Sisters and their charism and mission) or when we come together to talk, work, and share, that is always the ultimate truth we bear witness to with and for one another.
-No matter the topic, nor the activity, this is a pervasive and evident truth which grounds our lives.
+In any case, I don't find any conflict with the eremitical notion that "God Alone is Enough" because for each of us (my delegates and myself), whether singly, in community (both Sister M and Sister S live in and on behalf of a community of Sisters and their charism and mission) or when we come together to talk, work, and share, that is always the ultimate truth we bear witness to, with, and for, one another.
+No matter the topic, nor the activity, this is a pervasive and evident truth that grounds our lives.
 None of us is completed by anyone but God because none of us is completed except by the Love which IS God.
 This foundational truth grounds our lives and commitments -- whether lived in community or eremitical solitude.
-It is the truth we live for one another, and the reason my Directors can serve me or their own Sisters as they do.
+This is the truth we live for one another, and the reason my Directors can serve me or their own Sisters as they do.

 One of the ways this is clearest is the way these Sisters are affected by the increasing diminishment of their congregations or provinces.
 I cannot even imagine the pain involved in watching one's Sisters die in increasing numbers as the median age of the community rises.
 I cannot imagine the courage and love it takes to entrust this process entirely to God, to see that God will bring good from it, to work with God in ways which assure good will come of it and in ways which assure the charism of a community continues on once one --- and even the community itself --- are gone.
 And yet, I see this courage and love, this faithfulness to the truth that God Alone is Enough in the lives and witness of these two "elders" in my own life.
 And now, with shelter in place and this pandemic, we each live this truth in new and demanding ways and as we do in other times. we do so for the sake of our Sisters/Brothers in religion and our sisters and brothers in Christ.
 I mention all of this to underscore the nature, breadth, and depth, of the wisdom these women bring to my life.